I’d love to be popular in Barcelona. That sounds like a fun job.

 …Until I bought a bigger bag.
 Because I liked that bag.
 It had prints of newspaper all over it and me being a graphic designer, well… Long story short, I fit my little bag in my new, big bag, and brought it home.
 18 euros well spent, I say.
 (Yes, it was, shut up).
 Continue reading

 While I was packing for Dublin I said I loved travelling in the summertime because it enables light packing.
-This time I’m going to Barcelona for a weekend and I decided to try packing as little as I possibly could.
-This is what my luggage looks like this time:

 When I die Dublin will be written in my heart.